Language selection

 Liability for provisional duty

 4. The importer becomes immediately liable for payment of provisional duty upon the importation of goods subject to such duty during the provisional period.
 The provisional period commences on the date a preliminary determination of dumping and/or subsidizing is made and ends on the earlier of the date the President terminates the investigation in respect of goods of a particular exporter(s) or on the date that the Canadian International Trade Tribunal (Tribunal) makes a finding regarding injury (within 120 days from the date of the CBSA’s preliminary determination).
-For greater certainty, provisional duty is assessed on goods released on the day of the Tribunal’s decision.
+For greater certainty, provisional duty is assessed on goods released until the day the Tribunal makes it finding, including that day of the Tribunal’s decision.

 5. A liability for payment of provisional duty also arises where a Tribunal finding of no injury has been reviewed and the matter was referred back to the Tribunal for reconsideration by a binational dispute settlement panel (panel) or a court decision (see Special Circumstances section).
 In such situations, provisional duty is re-imposed retroactive to the date of the preliminary determination of dumping and/or subsidizing.
 The liability for payment of provisional duty ends on the day the Tribunal confirms its original finding or makes a new finding.